 Institutions pursuing the designation as well as designated institutions are highly encouraged to attend the annual IEP Universities workshop which takes place at each CICEP Summer Meeting.
-Engagement opportunities are also planned during each Annual Meeting.
+Engagement opportunities are also planned during each APLU Annual Meeting.

 Pursuing the IEP University designation: To formally begin the process of seeking the IEP university designation, an institution’s president or chancellor must send a formal letter of intent to APLU President Peter McPherson by the fall of each year.
-The 2017 deadline for letters of intent is Friday, September 29 (template and sample university contact sheet available on request).
+For APLU members, the 2018 deadline for submitting letters of intent is Friday, August 31 (template and sample university contact sheet available on request).
 Non-APLU members must submit their letter of intent to the University Economic Development Association by February 28 (see below).
-Once received, the institution becomes a part of the 'IEP startup cohort' – institutions that are actively seeking the IEP designation.
+Once received, the institution becomes a part of the 'IEP startup cohort' – institutions that are actively seeking the IEP University designation.
 An institution has three years from the point of entering the startup cohort to apply for the IEP designation.
 Designation application cycles take place four times a year, and institutions may apply for comment prior to applying for decision.
 APLU facilitates in-person and virtual learning opportunities for IEP startup campuses throughout the year.
 Full details regarding the designation application process, timeline and guidelines can be found on the IEP Universities Submission Process and Guidelines webpage.